Home | Slavery | Abolition | Equiano | Sancho | Cugoano | Places | Bookshop | Contact | Site Index

 Slavery Timeline 1601-1700

-A Chronology of Slavery, Abolition, and Emancipation
+A Chronology of Slavery, Abolition, and Emancipation in the Seventeenth Century

-This page will, over time, develop into a detailed timeline of the main historical, literary, and cultural events connected with British slavery, abolition, and emancipation between 1601 and 1700.
-It also includes references to the most significant events taking place outside of the British zone of influence.
-In the early seventeenth century that was most of the world, but British influence grew throughout the century so that, by 1700, we might talk of an informal British Empire.
-Click on a date in the list below, or scroll down the page, for information.
-Links are given to pages on this website only.
-For my sources and for further reading, look at the page Further Reading: Slavery, Abolition, and Emancipation.
+This page contains a detailed timeline of some of the main historical, literary, and cultural events connected with slavery, abolition, and emancipation between 1601 and 1700.
+It focuses on the nations and colonies of the British Isles, but also includes references to the most significant events taking place outside of the British zone of influence.
+In the early seventeenth century that was most of the world, but British influence grew throughout the century so that, by 1700, we might talk of an informal British Empire, led by England, but involving Wales, Scotland, and Ireland in increasingly complex ways.

 1400-1500 | 1501-1600 | 1601 | 1625 | 1650 | 1675 | 1700 | 1701-1800 | 1801-1900 | 1901-2003